yetulaxman/lumi-ai-tutorials/_hands-on/deepvariant.md

 Run the [DeepVariant method](https://github.com/google/deepvariant) to perform variant calling on whole-genome (WGS) and whole-exome (WES) sequencing datasets within the LUMI supercomputing environment using a Singularity container.

 This analysis requires the following input files:
-   - A reference genome in[FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, along with its corresponding index file (.fai)
+   - A reference genome in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, along with its corresponding index file (.fai)
    - An aligned reads file in [BAM](http://genome.sph.umich.edu/wiki/BAM) format, along with its corresponding index file (.bai)

 For the purpose of this tutorial, sample test data will be provided via a downloadable link in later sections.